SplendidAlakey/Perfectly-Splendid/README.md

 <details><summary>Using Waystones when mounted is buggy.</summary>

-  **Status**: ❌ Reported.
+  **Status**: ✅ Fixed in the next release.

   **Severity**: Medium.

-  **Workarounds**: Dismount before you teleport.
-If you don't, your mount will stay behind and you will remain a bugged state until you crouch/dismount, which will teleport you back to the mount.
+  **Workarounds**: Dismount before you teleport or update Waystones https://www.curseforge.com/minecraft/mc-mods/waystones-fabric/files/4513836.

 </details>